 Next, we’ll open up the options for the standard fields by clicking on the down arrow, and we’ll select “Single Line Text”.

-Click to edit this field, and chance the name from “Untitled” to “Company/Organization”, and then close.
+Click to edit this field, and change the name from “Untitled” to “Company/Organization”, and then close.

 The next field we want to add is for the user’s email address, so click on “Email” under the “Advanced Fields”.